Vimeo: Impacts in other countries

-As of March 2021, Vimeo remains blocked in China.
+On January 9, 2014, Vimeo is blocked in Turkey without clear reasons.
+As of March 2021, Vimeo is blocked in China.

 Starting May 4, 2012, the site was blocked in India by some ISPs under orders from the Department of Telecommunications, without any stated reasons.
 Vimeo was blocked in India in December 2014, due to fears that the website was spreading ISIS propaganda through some of its user-made videos.
 However, on December 31, the site was unblocked in India.

-On January 9, 2014, Vimeo is blocked in Turkey without clear reasons.

-In May 2014, Tifatul Sembiring, Indonesia's then-Communications Minister, said on his personal Twitter account that video sharing site Vimeo would be banned.
-Citing Indonesia's anti-pornography law, passed in 2008, the minister said the site included displays of "nudity or nudity-like features".
+In September 2025, to comply with Online Safety Act and EU Digital Service, Vimeo will use Age Verify for users in UK and EU to access to Vimeo.

 Legal cases

-In January 2019, the Commercial Court of Rome determined that Vimeo's video-hosting platform played an “active role” in copyright infringement and the posting of Italian television programs owned by media conglomerate Mediaset.
+In January 2019, the Commercial Court of Rome determined that Vimeo's video-hosting platform played an "active role" in copyright infringement and the posting of Italian television programs owned by media conglomerate Mediaset.
 After Vimeo declined to remove over 2,000 copyrighted videos at the request of Mediaset, the company was forced to pay $9,700,000 in penalties.